 What are the UK motorway breakdown rules for leaving a vehicle?
 You and any passengers should all exit the vehicle using the left-hand side doors.
 Try to move up the bank or wait behind the barrier instead.

 Everyone (including children) should remain as far away as possible from the hard shoulder.
 This includes motorway nearside lanes and all carriageways.

 Note: Wearing a reflective jacket is prudent.
+A motorway breakdown is one time when you should not use a warning triangle.
 Never try to place a warning triangle on the roadside.
-Keep small children under control and in a safe area.
+Keep small children under control and stay in a safe area.

 You Must leave animals inside the vehicle or take them under control to the verge in an emergency.
 The Highway Code has specific rules about animals in the road.

 Rule 275: What should you do if your vehicle develops a problem on a motorway?
-You should try to leave at the next exit or pull into a service area.
+You should try to leave at the next exit or pull into a service area (see below).

 Rule 276: What is the procedure for rejoining a motorway carriageway after a vehicle breakdown incident.
 You should build up speed travelling along the hard shoulder and join the traffic through a safe gap.

 Be aware that other traffic may also have broken down on motorway or stationary on the left side hard shoulder of the highway.